Tricuspid regurgitation is caused by disorders that enlarge the right ventricle.

 Doctors make the diagnosis because of physical examination findings, and they use echocardiography to confirm the diagnosis.

 Blood leaking backward into the right atrium increases the volume of blood there and results in less blood being pumped through the heart and to the body.
 As a result, the right atrium enlarges, and blood pressure increases in the right atrium and the large veins that enter it from the body.
-This can sometimes cause symptoms of heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
+All of these changes can sometimes contribute to symptoms of heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
 The liver and/or legs may swell because of this increased pressure.

 An extremely enlarged atrium often beats rapidly in an irregular pattern (a disorder called atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more ), which reduces the heart's pumping efficiency because the fibrillating atrium is quivering rather than pumping.
 Consequently, blood does not flow through the atrium briskly, and blood clots may form inside the chamber.
-If a clot breaks loose (becoming an embolus), it is pumped out of the heart and may block an artery, possibly causing a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more or other damage
+If a clot breaks loose (becoming an embolus), it is pumped out of the heart and may block an artery, possibly causing a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more or other damage.

 Causes of Tricuspid Regurgitation